Wigner rotations and an apparent paradox in relativistic quantum information: Introduction

 A Wigner rotation corresponds to a momentum-dependent change of the spin state of a relativistic particle with a change of reference frame \cite{wigner49,weinberg}.
 It is a direct consequence of the imposition of the special relativistic space-time structure to quantum mechanics.
 It is thus deeply connected with the basic structure of the universe that, as far as we know, is both quantum and relativistic.
 The influence of the Wigner rotations on the field of quantum information has been intensively investigated in the past 10 years \cite{peres02,alsing02,gingrich02,ahn03,terashima03,li03,peres04,lee04,li04,gonera04,bartlett05,kim05,czachor05,peres05,caban05,jordan06,lamata06,jordan07,landulfo09,dunningham09,friis10,choi11,esfahani12,palge12,saldanha12a,saldanha12b}.
 Since the seminal paper of Peres, Scudo and Terno \cite{peres02}, who concluded that because of the momentum-dependent Wigner rotations the spin entropy of a relativistic particle is not a relativistic scalar, many works appeared in the literature discussing how the entropy \cite{peres02,peres04,li04,gonera04,bartlett05,peres05,caban05,jordan06,dunningham09,palge12} and entanglement \cite{gingrich02,li03,lamata06,jordan07,friis10,choi11,esfahani12} of the reduced spin state of a relativistic system change under Lorentz transformations, as well as the influence of the Wigner rotations on the violation of Bell's inequalities with relativistic particles \cite{ahn03,terashima03,lee04,kim05,landulfo09,saldanha12b}.
 However, in our previous works \cite{saldanha12a,saldanha12b} we showed that it is not possible to consistently define a reduced spin density matrix for a system with one or more relativistic particles, as it is done in most of the cited papers \cite{peres02,gingrich02,li03,peres04,li04,gonera04,bartlett05,peres05,caban05,jordan06,lamata06,jordan07,landulfo09,dunningham09,friis10,choi11,esfahani12,palge12}.

 Here we go further.
-We show that if, under a change of the reference frame, we simply linearly apply Wigner rotations to the quantum state of a massive particle that is in a superposition of two counter-propagating momentum states and consider a general model for particle detection, we obtain a paradox that could, among other things, permit an instantaneous transmission of information between two arbitrarily separated regions of space.
-This is of course highly undesirable given that the whole point of imposing special relativity is to avoid action at a distance.
+We show that if, under a change of the reference frame, we simply linearly apply Wigner rotations to the quantum state of a massive particle that is in a superposition of two counter-propagating momentum states and consider a general model for particle detection, we obtain a paradox, since the probability of finding the particle in a given position would depend on the reference frame.
 A solution of the paradox is given here based on the physical interpretation of the Wigner rotations recently given by us \cite{saldanha12a} and on a discussion about the preparation method of the quantum state of the particle.
 In particular, we show that the Wigner rotation depends on how the particle's quantum state is prepared, such that it is not possible to compute the rotation for each momentum component separately, a subtle consideration that removes the paradox.
 In other words, the solution we present for the paradox is based on the fact that the Wigner rotation operation cannot in general be linearly applied to an arbitrary superposition of different momentum states.
 Our conclusions affect much of the literature on relativistic quantum information which has to be re-evaluated in order to avoid inconsistencies like the one to be presented here.